-Your college years have the potential to become the most unforgettable time of your life for many students.
-Usually, this time is filled with a sense of freedom, parties, nights and weeks of studies, love and friendship.
+Your college years have the potential to become the most unforgettable time of your life — as is the case for many students.
+Usually, this time is filled with a sense of freedom, parties, nights and weeks of studies, love, and friendship.

 If you pay attention, you will see that credit card companies are everywhere around the campus!
 These companies are ready to offer students that are not literate about finances credit cards that provide a possibility to purchase things now and pay for them later.

-The offer is taunting, but the cards offered may not be that good of a deal, having high interests and multiple layers of hidden fees.
+The offer is tempting, but the cards offered may not be that good of a deal, having high interest rates and multiple layers of hidden fees.
 And the damage becomes noticeable only when it is too serious, affecting both their financial state and credit rating for years to come.

 The trouble with student loans is that the universities and colleges will typically never say no to your borrowing, and so you can take out as much as you want — even if you will have no hope of ever repaying the loans.
 As such, it's important that you really consider the costs of repaying the loans when you take them out.

 Many students at the end of their studies still feel they are not ready to go and fight with the big and scary world, and prefer to stay in grad school and not leave the college.
 Sometimes it can really pay off, but usually such decisions work against the student — creating an even deeper debtor's prison that would be hard to break out from.

 Students should be working toward what they need in school, and should go for the quickest way out.
 Being in a program for six or seven years doesn't make a lot of financial sense.
 Also, leaving undergrad and going directly to grad school doesn't make a lot of sense either.
 You need to leverage your degree and start your career.

 Statistics say that a third of all identity theft is happening to people between 18 to 29 years of age, and the reason for this is their carelessness toward their personal information and sharing their personal information with their friends and roommates.